School Schedule and Attendance Policy

 - At 8:10 am, the doors are opened and children are welcomed into the buildings.
 Children are directed to go to their classroom and wait outside the door until greeted by their teacher and welcomed inside.

 - Children will be available for pick-up at 3:40 pm.
-The pick-up area is at the south end of the main building along the horse-shoe.
-Enter the parking lot by the north entrance and queue up facing south in a double row until you can singly enter the horse-shoe.
-Pullforward when free.
-The loading area is clearly marked.
+The pick-up area is at the south end of the main building along the horseshoe.
+Enter the parking lot by the north entrance and queue up facing south in a double row until you can singly enter the horseshoe.
+Pull forward when free.
+The loading area is clearly marked in yellow.
 Do not encourage your children to come to your car ahead of the loading area.

-- Any children not picked up by 3:55 pm, unless you have made prior arrangements with the teacher or the office, will be taken to our after school care program, and you will be charged a fee by them.
+- Any children not picked up by 4:00 pm, unless you have made prior arrangements with the teacher or the office, will be taken to the Before & After Care program, and you will be charged a fee for this program.

 - If pick up does not occur by 5:30 p.m., the After Care teacher will call Social Services who will pick up the child.

 We have signage to help guide you when picking up your children.
-Parking along the line of logs is available to parents who want to park and personally pick up their children.
+Parking on the north side of campus is available to parents who want to park and personally pick up their children.
 Pick up from your car is only along the south side of the horseshoe.
-For safety reasons students leaving that area to find parents waiting in the line of cars will be sent back to the pick-up area.
+For safety reasons students leaving that area to find parents waiting in the line of cars will be sent back to the designated pick-up area.
 We are grateful for your continued cooperation waiting patiently in our doubled feeder line, alternating to enter the horseshoe, and for your willingness to pull as far forward as possible to make more room in the horseshoe for the cars behind you.

-- At the Kindergarten door, please sign your child in.
+- At the Kindergarten door, parents or guardians are required to sign their child in.

-- Kindergarten ends at 12:30 pm.
-Parents are asked to park in the east-facing line of cars and to walk to the Kindergarten to pick up their child.
+- Half day Kindergarten ends at 12:30 pm and full day Kindergarten ends at 3:40 pm.
+Parents are asked to park on the north side of the campus and to walk to the Kindergarten classroom or playground to pick up their child.
 We ask parents to sign their child out.
 Parents are required to fill out a form located in the Parent Registration Packet to give permission to individuals other than themselves to pick up their child.

 Attendance & Absences